 .domain

-Named list of domain definitions.
+Named list of domain definitions, see

-Integration subdomain for 'cp' family.
+Integration domain for

-Integration points for 'cp' family.
+Integration points.
 Defaults to

 fmesher::fm_int(domain, samplers)